Weatherly (yacht): Career

 Weatherly was skippered from 1958 through 1961 by Arthur Knapp, competing with Columbia, Easterner, and Vim for the right to defend the America's Cup, but was eliminated in the 1958 selection trials by Columbia, which went on to successfully defend that year.

 She was modified by Bill Luders at Luders Marine for the 1962 cup, receiving a shortened stern, squared-off rudder and numerous small changes in order to reduce weight, which in turn was put into her keel to allow her to carry sail.

 The defender selection trials pitted Weatherly against Columbia, Easterner and the newly designed and built Nefertiti.
 On 25 August 1962, the NYYC selected Weatherly to defend the Cup against Australian challenger Gretel.
 Skippered by Emil "Bus" Mosbacher, Jr., in September 1962, Weatherly defended the Cup 4–1 against Gretel.

 Weatherly continued to be used as a trial horse in America's Cup competition through the 1970 season when she was, surprisingly given her age, invited to enter the defender's trials.
-Following that season, an engine was installed at the Derector shipyard in Mamaroneck, NY.
+Following that season, an engine was installed at the Derecktor Shipyards in Mamaroneck, NY.
 She then motored up the Hudson and through the Erie Canal to the Great Lakes and on to the Palmer Johnson Shipyard in Wisconsin, where she was modified for offshore racing both on deck and below.
 Weatherly had an active racing career on the Great Lakes and the SORC under the ownership of Doug Jones.

 In the mid '70s, Weatherly was sold.
 She is now normally berthed dockside at the Newport Harbor Hotel and Marina in Rhode Island, and is available for chartering.
 She was listed on the National Register of Historic Places in 2012.